joeavanzato/differ/README.md

 ### What is it?

-differ is a purpose-built tool for generating and comparing ('diffing') metadata snapshots of logical drives for any necessary purpose - this may include tasks such as determining changes made by a specific piece of software, changes between Windows patches, malware analysis/sandboxing, integrity checks, etc.
+differ is a purpose-built tool for generating and comparing ('diffing') metadata snapshots of logical drives for any necessary purpose - this may include tasks such as determining changes made by a specific piece of software, changes between patches, malware analysis/sandboxing, integrity checks, etc.

+differ works cross-platform between Linux and Windows (and probably Mac as well but I don't have a test machine for that).

 ### Why?
 differ was created because I had a need to perform a configurable file system metadata snapshot and subsequent comparison and I could not identify a simple and flexible open-source tool for this task.

 Example Usecases Include: